Roles Involved in Research Financial Management

 - Achieving and maintaining a financially sustainable position for the University

-- Promptly informing the GMO in regards to variation of research deliverables
+- Promptly informing the RGC in regards to variation of research deliverables

 - Providing timely notification on achievement of milestone deliverables to enable prompt recovery of research funding (invoicing)

 - Monitoring the status of shared funding funds sent to other institutions (for compliance with funding rules and reporting to Sponsors)